web-space-dev/node-automate/README.md

 4. Run `npm install` to install the dependencies
 5. Run `npm run dev` to run the application in development
 6. Run `npm run build` to build the application
+7. Run `docker-compose up` to run it as a Docker container